Originally posted: January 7, 2017

 Q. When should a child first get tested?

 I always recommend that a child first get tested at 6 or 7 months (before they start to crawl), and then again 4 to 6 months after that first test (or as soon after they begin to crawl as you are comfortable testing them).
 This way, you can find out a base level for the child – at a time when they should not have had any environmental exposure (pre-crawling) – and catch any post-crawling exposure before it is prolonged (and potentially more damaging).

 Of course, in order to PREVENT exposure in the first place, it is best to test the house and floors first (using dust-wipe sample testing, prior to a child inhabiting a home if possible, and definitely prior to crawling), so you can know the potential risk to the child – but I understand that is not always possible, and still encourage the Blood Lead testing scenario above, regardless of whether or not the house has been tested (as exposure can come from grandma’s house, or daycare, and other potential sources!)
 Here’s an article with all you need to know about dust wipe sampling.

 As always, please let me know if you have any questions.

-*The only exception in which a test that results in a “less than” reading – should still be considered a useful screening tool is if you have the opportunity to get a finger-prick test at (for example) a free clinic, which is quick (it usually just takes about 3 minutes to get a result — using a machine called a LeadCare2) and will give you a low threshold blood lead level of “less than 3.3” due to the restrictions of the instrument (which is intended for using in the field.)
-If you get a result like this you can always ask your doctor for a follow up test/to get a more specific result.
+**The only exception – in which a test whose results are expressed as a “less than” reading should still be considered a useful screening tool is if you have the opportunity to get a finger-prick test at (for example) a free clinic – which is quick (it usually just takes about 3 minutes to get a result — using a machine called a “LeadCare2”), and will give you a low threshold Blood Lead Level of “less than 3.3”, due to the restrictions of the instrument (which was developed specifically for use as an in-the-field “screening” instrument).
+If you do get a result like this, you can then ask your doctor for a follow-up venous draw test to confirm the actual specific level.